kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## The Brothers Chudnovsky

-[The Brothers Chudnovsky](https://en.wikipedia.org/wiki/Chudnovsky_brothers) [@chudnovsky-wiki,@preston-1993] embody in the popular imagination the archetypal digit hunters [@beautiful-geometry-2014] who are immersed in the quest for ever more digits of $\pi$ [@blatner-1997].
-Mark that we do not $\pi$ to a hundred decimal places for any earthly or unearthly ^[Think outer space, astronomy, etc.] purpose.
+[The Brothers Chudnovsky](https://en.wikipedia.org/wiki/Chudnovsky_brothers) [@chudnovsky-wiki,@preston-1993] embody in the popular imagination the archetypal digit hunters [@beautiful-geometry-2014] who are immersed in the quest for ever more digits of $\pi$ [@blatner-1997;pi-next-gen-2016].
+Mark that we do not need $\pi$ to a hundred decimal places for any earthly or unearthly^[Think outer space, astronomy, etc.] purpose.

 ## The Quest for Ever Greater Precision